paulremo/NRPMHandbook/02_NRPMHandbook/eee/handbook/reliability_prediction/strategy_data_source_methods.md

 -   Information concerning failure rates for specific stresses such as vibrations is generally not available or only upon specific request.

-It is important before taking into account these data to assess its potential applicability for the component considered; indeed, sometimes tests results concern a type of technology that is too wide for the specific need, or the contributing factors for which it has been modelled might not be the main ones in the specific conditions of use.
+It is important before taking into account these data to assess its potential applicability for the component considered; indeed, sometimes tests results concern a type of technology that is too wide for the specific need, or the {term}`contributing factors <Contributing factor>` for which it has been modelled might not be the main ones in the specific conditions of use.
 And it is important to know in which context (environment) these tests have been performed in order to interpret the results as accurately as possible.

 **Estimation of reliability from reliability tests**

 If no data is available from manufacturers, the user of the EEE components under consideration can perform their own reliability tests on these components by using acceleration laws, if the activation energy $\text{E}_{a}$ is known.

 The methodology is strictly the same as for performing a life test, generally limited in time and then estimating by interval the failure rate with the $\chi^{2}$ formula.
 The limitation is generally the quantity of parts to be tested if a low failure rate needs to be addressed.
 Indeed, the manufacturers of components can cumulate numerous components of the same technology and address failure rates lower than 10 FITs.
 But for some users, it is more complicated to test large quantities of components for an extensive time so the calculated reliability prediction obtained that way sometimes does not match the targeted reliability figure.
-Furthermore, each test generally only addresses one or two failure mechanisms while a specific failure mechanism with different activation energy $\text{E}_{a}$, not considered by the test, can happen during the mission with different stresses and constraints.
+Furthermore, each test generally only addresses one or two {term}`failure mechanisms <Failure mechanism>` while a specific {term}`failure mechanism <Failure mechanism>`with different activation energy $\text{E}_{a}$, not considered by the test, can happen during the mission with different stresses and constraints.

 **Estimation of reliability through engineering judgment**